-During the last two decades, physicians in the MOON Knee Group have published more than five dozen peer-reviewed research papers on the prevention, diagnosis, reconstruction and rehabilitation of anterior cruciate ligament injuries.
-Two dozen new articles have been published in the last five years alone.
+During the last two decades, physicians in the MOON Knee Group have published more than six dozen peer-reviewed research papers on the prevention, diagnosis, reconstruction and rehabilitation of anterior cruciate ligament injuries.
+More two dozen new articles have been published in the last five years alone.

 To be considered a MOON Knee publication, the research results must have the support of more than three-quarters of the participating physicians.